Nishika2900/Aerofit-Descriptive-Statistics-Probability/README.md

 # Aerofit Descriptive Statistics & Probability Analysis

 ## Objective
 The objective of this project is to perform descriptive statistics and probability analysis on the Aerofit dataset.
-This analysis will help in understanding the relationship between different variables like Age, Gender, Education, Marital Status, Usage, Fitness, Income, and Miles.
+This analysis helps in understanding the relationship between variables like Age, Gender, Education, Marital Status, Usage, Fitness, Income, and Miles.

 ## Dataset Information
 - **Product:** Type of product purchased.